 - Peel the skin of 2 inches daikon radish and grate the daikon (I use a ceramic grater).
 Gently squeeze most of the liquid out but keep the grated daikon moist.

-- Serve the broiled Japanese salted salmon and with the grated daikon on the side.
+- Serve the broiled Japanese salted salmon with the grated daikon on the side.
 I also served Tamagoyaki (Japanese Sweet Rolled Omelet) and Spinach Salad with Sesame Dressing in this meal.

 Nutrition